 We rely heavily on INFOhio, a collection of research databases accessible to all Ohio K – 12 students, their parents and their teachers.
 Many of these research databases are referred to often during library instruction sessions, especially with grades 5 – 8.
 The web address for INFOhio is www.infohio.org.
-If prompted for a username/password, it is “learn” and then “infohio.”
+If prompted for a username/password, it is “catholic” and then “gogod.”

-The School Librarian teaches grades K, 3, and 4 weekly and grades 1 and 2 on a bi-weekly basis.
+The School Librarian teaches grades K – 4 on a weekly basis.
 Grades 5 – 8 receive formal library instruction from the librarian on a project-needed basis.
 When these grades are working on projects/papers that require research, the librarian loves to work with them, showing them useful databases, helping them tweak their Internet searches or identify and locate books, and assisting them to evaluate and analyze their research findings.
 She works closely with classroom teachers to cover the research instruction needs of each group based on their assignments.

-If you are interested in sharing your time with us in the St. Michael School Library click here for more information on volunteering.
+If you are interested in sharing your time with us in the St. Michael School Library, e-mail our librarian, Mrs. Sarff at firstname.lastname@example.org.